Sylius/Sylius/docs/customization/api.rst

     return $data;
     //...

-Now your response should be extended with the new field:
+And your response should be extended with the new field:

 .. code-block:: javascript